i13e/hostupd/README.md

 ![GitHub license](https://img.shields.io/badge/license-GPLv3-blue.svg)

-The `hostupd` script is a simple shell script designed to help you keep your system's hosts file up-to-date with the latest release from [StevenBlack's hosts project](https://github.com/StevenBlack/hosts).
+`hostupd` is a simple shell script designed to help you keep your system's hosts file up-to-date with the latest release from [StevenBlack's hosts project](https://github.com/StevenBlack/hosts).
 Additionally, it allows you to append your own custom hosts to the system's hosts file, giving you control over